JuhoKon/iBeacon-server/README.md

 ## Pages

-Pages are found in `pages/content[groupId]/[beaconId]/[loc].tsx`.
-For example for group 1 and beacon 12, the page would be: [http://localhost:3000/content/1/12/en] (English) [http://localhost:3000/content/1/12/fi] (Finnish)
+The application uses dynamic routing.
+Pages are found in `pages/content[groupId]/[beaconInfoId]/[loc].tsx`.
+For example for group 1 and beaconInfoId 12, the page would be: [http://localhost:3000/content/1/12/en] (English) [http://localhost:3000/content/1/12/fi] (Finnish).
+The routing and data fetching are done by groupdId and beaconInfoId, beaconInfo-objects exist inside the Tour-object.
+See database documentation for more information on how the DB schema and logic works.

-Data fetching is done server-side on the page.
+Data fetching itself is done server-side on the page.

 ## Deployment